COALAIP/specs/README.md

 ### Interplanetary Linked Data

-This section describes the functionality of Interplanetary Linked Data (IPLD) and its use in working with immutable data stores and Linked Data.
+This section describes the functionality of [Interplanetary Linked Data](https://github.com/ipld/specs/tree/master/ipld) (IPLD) and its use when working with immutable data stores and [Linked Data](#linked-data).
+IPLD is an attempt to put Linked Data on distributed ledgers by using hashes as content-addressed links, a technique referred to as "Merkle Links."
+Merkle links provide a number of interesting properties, foremost of which is the ability to cryptographically check the data referred to by a link.

 #### Motivation for IPLD

-IPLD is an attempt to put Linked Data on distributed ledgers using hashes for linking, a technique referred to as "Merkle links".

-Let's go back to our Warhol example:
+If we go back to our Andy Warhol example:

 ```javascript